Maxim-Laletin/iNNtegration/README.md

 # iNNtegration
-Integrating functions using neural network
+Integrating one-dimensional functions in the given limits using a feedforward neural network